-Giannina Braschi was born on February 5, 1953, in San Juan, Puerto Rico.
-She holds a Ph.D. in Hispanic Literatures from the State University of New York, Stony Brook.
+Giannina Braschi was born on February 5, 1953 in San Juan, Puerto Rico.
+She holds a PhD in Hispanic literatures from the State University of New York, Stony Brook.

-The Library of Congress describes Braschi as “cutting-edge, influential and even revolutionary,” noting that there are “elements of art, culture, philosophy, and politics in all of her literary works, which include the Postmodern poetry classic Empire of Dreams and Yo-Yo Boing!, credited with being the first novel to be written in Spanglish.
-Her latest novel, United States of Banana has been described as experimental, revolutionary and profoundly philosophical.
-It is to be read as The Wasteland of the 21st century.”
+The Library of Congress describes Braschi as “cutting-edge, influential and even revolutionary,” noting that there are “elements of art, culture, philosophy, and politics in all of her literary works, which include the postmodern poetry classic, Empire of Dreams, as well as Yo-Yo Boing!, which is credited with being the first novel to be written in Spanglish.
+Her latest novel, United States of Banana, has been described as experimental, revolutionary, and profoundly philosophical.
+It is to be read as ‘The Wasteland’ of the [twenty-first] century.”

 Poet Alicia Ostriker writes “Empire of Dreams is a masterpiece,” noting that the writing is “concerned with writing and language itself, its relation to memory and desire, its boundaries and genres and the possibilities of transgressing and crossing dressing them.
 Poetry here dresses itself in the garb of dramatic monologue, love letter, TV commercial, diary excerpt, movie criticism, celebrity confession, literary theory, bastinado, manifesto, etc. ‘Reality’ and ‘fantasy’ interpenetrate.
 The ‘I’ is an elusive entity, a ‘void that abhors the void’.
 Despair is handled with acute comedy.
 Eroticism is icily analyzed without losing its heat.
 ‘Poetry is this screaming madwoman’.
 And these cerebral and passionate games proceed with a relentless intensity one sees in no other writer.”